When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 Weather phenomena in Tatra mountains - Halny wind (Foehn wind)

-It is usually very strong wind blowing into the valleys dry and warm air.
+It is usually a very strong wind blowing dry and warm air into the valleys.
 It can be very sudden and cause a lot of infrastructure damage.

-Halny is also influencing the people mood.
-Because of atmospheric pressure changes rapidly health problem may experience people with cardio-vascular and heart issues.
+Halny wind also influences people's mood.
+Because atmospheric pressure changes rapidly, people with cardiovascular and heart diseases may experience additional difficulties.

-Halny also influences the minds, people become nervous and grumpy.
+Halny wind also influences the minds, people become nervous and grumpy.
 Suicide rate rises.
-Also weird it's reported that animals act strangely during that time.
+Interestingly, there are reports which state that animals act strangely during that time.

 Source: